CRYL/CRYL.github.io/_publications/self-testing-measurement.md

 paperurl: 'https://arxiv.org/abs/2302.00974'
 citation:
 ---

+This work is part of my PhD project.

 We can self-test any real projective measurement in bipartite Bell scenario.
 Moreover, we know what can be post-hoc or iteratively self-tested.

 [Read paper here](https://arxiv.org/abs/2302.00974)

-Recommended citation: Chen, R., Mančinska, L., and Volčič, J., “All Real Projective Measurements Can be Self-tested”, <i>arXiv preprints</i>, 2302.00974, 2023.
+Citation: Chen, R., Mančinska, L., and Volčič, J., “All Real Projective Measurements Can be Self-tested”, <i>arXiv preprints</i>: 2302.00974, 2023.